tanayk2610/AutoBot/Docs/Deployment.md

 3. **DEPLOYMENTTOKEN**: run command: export DEPLOYMENTTOKEN=&lt;your digital ocean account token&gt;.
 This will also be saved in ~/.bashrc file
 4. **AUTOBOTEMAILPASSWORD**: run command: export AUTOBOTEMAILPASSWORD=&lt;your gmail account password&gt;.
 This will be saved in ~/.bashrc file

-Once you have run and saved all above tokens into ~/.bashrc file. you need to source those in order for variables to be available to be used by shell.
+Once you have run and saved all above tokens into ~/.bashrc file, you need to source those in order for variables to be available to be used by shell.
 Run command: source ~/.bashrc or reboot the system once.

 **You also need ansible installed on the host running the configuration scripts.**